 The delta can be divided into four regions; the panhandle, in the northern most reaches, the permanent swamps in the upper region, the seasonal swamps in the lower region and a large number of large landmasses, such as Chiefs Island, which occur as large islands or which extend into the delta from the surrounding mainland areas and are referred to as sand-veld tongues.

-has a fascinating history of flooding and drying up independently of good rainy seasons and flood levels elsewhere.
+The Savute Channel has a fascinating history of flooding and drying up independently of good rainy seasons and flood levels elsewhere.
 The dead trees in the channel tell of a long non-flowing period.
 Savute has been the subject of numerous wildlife documentaries such as The Stolen River, Eternal Enemies and Patterns in The Grass to name a few.
 It is also home to small exhibits of bushmen rock art.

 Savute is generally at its peak, game wise, at the end of the rainy season (Mar-May) when large numbers of zebra and wildebeest move through the area from the Linyanti, further west, to the sweeter grasses on offer in the Mababe depression, to the south.